 - A QOF must hold 90% of its assets in "qualified opportunity zone property," which can be one of following three items: - 1.
 Newly issued stock of a corporation - 2.
 Newly issued partnership interests and - 3.
-Tangible business property in a QOZ - In cases #1 and #2, for stock or a partnership interest to constitute qualified opportunity zone business property, the corporation or partnership must conduct a "qualified opportunity business" - Rules are much more lenient for investments into corporations and partnerships conducting qualified opportunity property directly
+Tangible business property in a QOZ - In cases #1 and #2, for stock or a partnership interest to constitute qualified opportunity zone property, the corporation or partnership must conduct a "qualified opportunity zone business" - Rules are much more lenient for investments into corporations and partnerships conducting qualified opportunity zone business - 70% tangible property test vs. 90% total asset test